petitoa/Probability-and-Applied-Stats/README.md

 ## Formula Sheet
 - A comprehensive list of all the formulas covered in lectures and the textbook.

-## Extra Credit Considerations
+## Extra Credit ConsiderationsSSS
-Extra credit considerations can be found in [extracredit.txt](src/Project1/extracredit.txt)
+Extra credit considerations can be found in [ExtraCredit.txt](src/Project1/ExtraCredit.txt)